 Most hobbies – even the cheapest hobbies – have some cost associated with them…even if it is just the small start-up cost or gas to drive there.

 It is best to put a definitive price tag on any of your interests from the get-go so that your frugal hobby doesn’t end up costing more than it is worth.
 You don’t want to go into credit card debt trying to have affordable fun, so make sure your cheap easy hobbies fit well within your budget!

 We Want To Know: What are your favorite cheap hobbies?
-Share your tips for hobbies on a budget in the comments below!
+Share your tips for hobbies on a budget and other frugal hacks in the comments below!